vigetious/ddlc-script-reader/README.md

 ``-rm hard`` - remove all files/folders created by this program, including script backups.
 Should only be used as a last resort if the above command does not fix the error.

-``-keep`` - keep extracted RPA files, instead of auto-deleting them after the operation runs.
+``-keepRPA`` - keep extracted RPA files, instead of auto-deleting them after the operation runs.
 The files are kept in the created "extracted" directory.

+``-keepScript`` - keep extracted script, instead of auto-deleting them after the operation runs.
+The files are kept int he created "backup" directory.

+``-json`` - output in JSON format.
+Useful if tunneling output into another program.

 ### Example Usage